How Does IV Therapy Work?

 Here’s a quick list of things to do before IV therapy to enhance your experience:

-- Hydrate: Your body will be more responsive if you are hydrated before beginning the therapy.
-It is possible for your veins to be smaller if you are low on fluids.
+- Hydrate: Your body will be more responsive if you are hydrated before therapy begins.
+Your veins can be smaller if you are low on fluids.
 Drinking water before your appointment will improve your response to the drip and make your veins more visible.

 - Relax: Relax while you wait for your IV to start.
 Close your eyes and take five deep breaths in and out.
 Count slowly on each inhalation and exhalation to help release any nervous tension.